swirlai/swirl-search/docs/Quick-Start.md

 ## Notes

 {: .warning }
-The Docker version of SWIRL does *not* retain any data or configuration when shut down!
+The Docker version of SWIRL AI Connect Community Edition does *not* retain any data or configuration when shut down!

 {: .highlight }
 SWIRL includes SearchProviders for Google Web (via their Programmable Search Engine offering), Arxiv.org, European PMC, Google News and SWIRL Documentation to get you up and running right away.
 The credentials for the Google Cloud API are shared with the SWIRL Community.